 A Program to Support Youth in Their Journey to Adulthood

 On the streets or in unsafe living conditions, there is an at-risk population of young people in the Wichita community.
 No longer children and not quite adults, they lack stable housing and the ability to independently provide for themselves.
 They are at heightened risk for crime, substance abuse and exploitation.
 BRIDGES provides safe housing while these youths continue their education and develop the life and job skills necessary to become self-sufficient members of the community.

 BRIDGES is funded by Housing and Urban Development, Health and Human Services, the Kansas Department for Children and Families, United Way of the Plains, and generous donors.

 - Teen parents and their children

-- Services necessary to assist homeless youth in developing both skills and personal characteristics needed to live independently
+- Guidance for developing skills needed to live independently

-- Education, information and counseling aimed at preventing, treating and reducing substance abuse among homeless youth
+- Education, assessments and referrals aimed at preventing and treating substance abuse

-- Appropriate referrals and access to medical and mental health services
+- Referrals and access to medical and mental health services

-Focuses on building a foundation for the youth by helping them complete high school or GED certification and teaching independent living skills, such as nutrition, cooking and budgeting.
-Youth receive all services from on-site staff and case managers.
+Focuses on building a foundation for youth living in a dorm-like setting by helping them complete high school and teaching independent living skills, such as nutrition, cooking and budgeting.
+Youth receive services from on-site staff and case managers.

-Advances to an independent setting, yet participants are still monitored 24/7 and continue to receive services from the on-site staff and case managers.
+Advances to an apartment setting with more independence while still receiving necessary services from on-site staff and case managers.